networknt/light-doc/content/tutorial/generator/codegen-maven.md

              </plugin>
 ```

-- At the first time to run the build process to generate initial service module, set config value "specChangeCodeReGenOnly" as false from config json file:
+- At the first time to run the build process to generate an initial service module, set config value "specChangeCodeReGenOnly" as false from config JSON file:

   ```
   {